Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Ethical Considerations

 \section{Ethical Considerations}

-This work uses data from the Miami Corpus of English-Spanish code-switching \citep{deuchar2014building}, collected and released for research purposes; no new data were collected and no personally identifiable information was accessed.
+This work uses data from the Miami Corpus of English-Spanish code-switching \citep{deuchar2014building}, which was collected and released for research purposes; no new data were collected and no personally identifiable information was accessed.
 While our methods aim to improve parsing and evaluation of spoken bilingual language, LLM-based annotation may propagate biases or misrepresent code-switching practices if applied without linguistic oversight, and should therefore be used cautiously outside research settings.
-We used AI-assisted tools (e.g., ChatGPT and Grammarly) solely for grammatical refinement and presentation clarity.
+We used AI-assisted tools (e.g., ChatGPT and Grammarly) solely for grammatical refinement and clarity of presentation.